 La India Mining District

-La India, Espinito-Mendoza, Cacao, El Rodeo, Real de la Cruz, Santa Barbara, La Mojarra, La Cuchilla (formerly HEMCO-SRP-NS), El Zacatoso and Tierra Blanca
+La India, Espinito-Mendoza, Cacao, El Rodeo, Real de la Cruz, Santa Barbara, La Mojarra, La Cuchilla (formerly HEMCO-SRP-NS), El Zacatoso and Tierra Blanca, Las Cruces & Los Cerritos

-Condor holds 100% ownership of a 313 km² concession package covering 98% of the historic La India Gold Mining District.
-The concession package comprises ten contiguous concessions.
-Six of the concessions were awarded directly from the government between 2006 and 2015.
+Condor holds 100% ownership of a 588 km² concession package covering 98% of the historic La India Gold Mining District.
+The concession package comprises twelve contiguous concessions.
+Eight of the concessions were awarded directly from the government between 2006 and 2018.
 The remaining four concessions were acquired from other owners: the La India Concession was added to Condor’s portfolio in late 2010 through a concession swap agreement with Canadian miner B2Gold, the Espinito Mendoza, La Mojarra and La Cuchilla (formerly HEMCO-SRP-NS) concessions were acquired from private companys in 2011, 2012 and 2013 respectively.

 Please click here for a map of La India Project.